BIONF/AspecT/README.md

 XspecT utilizes the uniqueness of kmers and compares extracted kmers from the input-data to a reference database.
 Bloom Filter ensure a fast lookup in this process.
 For a final prediction the results are classified using a Support Vector Machine.
 <br/>

-Local extensions of the reference database is supported.
+Local extensions of the reference database are supported.
 <br/>

 The tool is available as a web-based application and a smaller command line interface.